dvdgeroconnell/PFDA-assignments/README.md

 ## Assignment 3
 Create a notebook called assignment03-pie.ipynb with a pie chart of people's email domains in the csv file at the url https://drive.google.com/uc?id=1AWPf-pJodJKeHsARQK_RHiNsE8fjPCVK&export=download.
 This csv file has 1000 people.
 The data was downloaded to the file people-1000.csv.

+## Assignment 5
+Create a program called assignment5_risk.py.
+Calculate the outcome of a user-provided number of individual battle rounds in the game Risk; and plot the total attackers and total defenders lost in a pie chart.